Mystic Mountain Railroad

 Unique problems solved

 The nearly straight run along the back is about 100’ long.
 The expansion between cold winters and hot summer days is nearly 1”.
-I used a couple of Hillman expansion track sections to accomodate the expansion/contraction with temperature.
+I used a couple of Hillman expansion track sections to accommodate the expansion/contraction with temperature.

-Copyright © 2005, 2011 Mystic Mountain Railroad
+Copyright © 2005, 2018 Mystic Mountain Railroad